uuuuuvika/Minishell/README.md

 ## Introduction

-Minishell is a simple, minimalist shell designed to provide basic command-line interface functionality.
-It is a smaller, educational version of a Unix shell like `bash` or `zsh`, created to help understand how shells operate, manage processes, and handle user input.
+Minishell is a minimalist shell.
+It is a smaller, educational version of a Unix shell like `bash` or `zsh`, created to learn how shells operate, manage processes, and handle user input.

 ## Features